-Classes in Grammar, Writing, Reading & Vocabulary Development and Listening & Speaking are offered in beginner, intermediate and advanced levels and are taught in small groups to enhance the learning experience.
+Academic ESOL classes in Grammar, Writing, Reading and Vocabulary Development, and listening and speaking are offered in beginner, intermediate, and advanced levels.
+Students are taught in small groups to enhance the learning experience and focus on preparing for transition into college courses.